oslabs-beta/periqles/README.md

 This is a high-priority area of improvement for us.
 We welcome PRs and other contributions.

 ---

 ## Usage

-`<PeriqlesForm />` takes a number of props, including optional props to override its default logic for more fine-grained control over the apperance and composition of the form, the data sent to the API on submit, and state-management behavior, including optimistic updating.
+`<PeriqlesForm />` takes a number of props, including optional props to override its default logic for more fine-grained control over the apperance and composition of the form, the data sent to the API on submit, and state-management behavior.

 ### PeriqlesForm Props

-**These are the props available to all clients.
-See below for more usage information specific to your client.**
+These are the props available to all clients.
+See below for more usage information specific to your client.

 - `mutationName`: string _(required)_ — The name of a mutation as it appears on your GraphQL schema, e.g. 'AddUser' or 'AddUserMutation'.
   - If this is the only prop provided, periqles will render a form with default HTML intuited based on the name and scalar data type of each input field.
 E.g., an input field of type 'String' will result in `<input type="text">`.
 If the name of the input field appears in periqles' dictionary of common input fields, it will render a more specifically appropriate element.
 For example, a string-type field with the name 'password' will result in `<input type="password">`, and a field named 'mobile' will result in `<input type="tel">`.